The Ultimate South Africa Itinerary: 2 Weeks

 Kruger National Park is divided into two parts.
 One section is a state-run national park open to the public.
 Accommodation in Kruger National Park is reasonably priced, with options ranging from campsites and safari lodges to guesthouses and bungalows.
 You can drive your own car, but you have limited mobility and can’t drive off-road.
 There are strict operating hours, and visitors are not allowed to explore after sunset.

 The other section, known as ‘Greater Kruger Park,’ is located next to Kruger National Park.
-The fences that divided the two parks were removed in 1993, allowing animals to freely roam between the two wilderness areas.
+The fences that divided the two parks were removed in 1993, allowing animals to roam between the two wilderness areas freely.
 The sightings in both parks are equally impressive; the difference lies in the overall experience.
 Guests staying in the Greater Kruger Park may visit the Kruger National Park, but not the other way around.

-Greater Kruger Park is divided into private game reserves, each with their own territory.
+Greater Kruger Park is divided into private game reserves, each with their territory.
 The game reserves share their boundaries, and guided tours can take you anywhere in the unfenced protected park.
 Vehicles are allowed to travel off the beaten path, conduct night safaris, and set up bush breakfasts and dinners for better viewing opportunities.
 Private reserves offer exclusive, authentic, and less crowded safaris.

 South Africa itinerary for 2 weeks